justpy-org/justpy/docs/charts_tutorial/introduction.md

 - individuals using the software for personal use, testing and demonstration

 A Highcharts chart in JustPy is a component.
 It is represented by a Python class, just like any other component.
 Because Highcharts is a JavaScript library it uses a JavaScript object structure to define the options or settings of a chart.
 In JustPy, charts use a dictionary that allows values to be set using the dot notation.
-However, to facilitate using chart examples written in JavaScript, the chart options in JustPy can also be a Python string of a subset of JavaScript objects.
+However, to facilitate using chart examples written in JavaScript, the chart options in JustPy can also be a Python string representing a subset of JavaScript objects.
 This will become clearer when we look at some examples.